necromancer26/necromancer26/README.md

 - 🌍  I'm based in Munich
 - ✉️  You can contact me at [khalil.che26@icloud.com](mailto:khalil.che26@icloud.com)
 - 🧠  I'm learning IoT and Edge Computing
+### About me
+- ⛰️ I love hiking and 🌊 swimming if it's not freezing after a long week of work

 ### Skills